FreshGame1/FreshGame1/info.md

 - 👀 I’m interested in programming
 - 🌱 I’m learning python and C#
 - 💞️ I’m collaborate on Awupetiki Games
-- 📫 Reach me FreshGame.AD.List@gmail.com
+- 📫 How to reach me - FreshGame.AD.List@gmail.com

 <!---
 FreshGame1/FreshGame1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.